 Anorexia nervosa is characterised by low body weight and body image distortion with an obsessive fear of gaining weight.

 Binge eating disorder is a psychological illness characterised by frequently eating excessive amounts of food, often when not hungry.

-Avoidant/restrictive food intake disorder (ARFID) is a serious mental illness where a person avoids or only eats small amounts of certain foods based on factors such as their appearance, food group, texture, smell or past experience.
+Avoidant/restrictive food intake disorder (ARFID) is characterised when person avoids or only eats small amounts of certain foods based on factors such as their appearance, food group, texture, smell or past experience.

 Other eating disorders helps to recognise and categorise conditions that do not more accurately fit into anorexia nervosa, bulimia nervosa, binge eating disorder or avoidant/restrictive food intake disorder.